Cooking On The Ranch

 Marinade for country style pork ribs in an easy to use disposable container

-Marinate the ribs for 24 hours, or even better, two days.
-Using tongs, turn a few times during the marinade to coat with flavor.
+1. Step 5: Use tongs to turn the ribs to coat them well in the marinade.
+Cover with foil and refrigerate the ribs for 24 hours, or even better, two days.
+Using tongs, turn a few times during this marinade time to coat with flavor.

 Grilled Country Style Pork Ribs with BBQ sauce